 As of June 2023, the platform could claim to reach more than 65 million business decision makers, according to their own official statistics.

 The platform allows you to reach and engage your prospects at the right time and in the right context.
 You can easily find customers through searching by either their name, position, or company.
 LinkedIn also suggests other potential customers that you can target.

-9. 55% of Decision-Makers Use LinkedIn Content to Vet Organisations
+10. Decision Makers Use LinkedIn Content to Vet Organizations

 11. LinkedIn Goes Beyond Job Hunting and Listings